 Best practice steps to generate your initial private keys/seed-words

 First things first, when you generate your Bitcoin or any other crypto wallet, the best way would be to generate it on a secure device, and the current best method to do so is on a cold storage device known as a hardware wallet.
-Although, if you can’t get such a device, then the next best thing would be to use your (hopefully clean) mobile phone, by first downloading a known application like BlueWallet, which is a Bitcoin-only wallet, or a multi-crypto wallet like Guarda or Exodus from Google Playstore if you’re using an Android device, or the App Store if you’re using an iOS device.
+Although, if you can’t get such a device, then the next best thing would be to use your (hopefully clean) mobile phone, by first downloading a known application like BlueWallet, which is a Bitcoin-only wallet, or a multi-crypto wallet like Guarda or Exodus from Google Playstore if you’re using an Android device, or the App Store if you’re using an iOS device, or install WH Cypher, which is a multi-asset multi-signature cryptocurrency wallet.

 Once you’ve downloaded a Bitcoin/crypto wallet app, see if you can turn off your wifi and Bluetooth (by simply going into airplane mode) before you open the application.
 Make sure you are in a private location like your house.

 After you made sure that you’re in a safe location, open up the app and generate your wallet(s), write down your private key or seed words on a piece of paper, put that paper in a small plastic bag if you have one, and then store that sensitive data somewhere that you know is safe and secure, where only you and/or a select few that you trust your funds with know.